Welcome to Keep Covington/Newton Beautiful (KCNB)!

 Newton County residents can bring paper documents to KCNB’s Paper Shred Event at the Newton County Library parking lot (left side, 7116 Floyd St., NE.) on Monday, November 14, from 9 a.m. to 2 p.m.—or until the shred truck is full--for FREE on site shredding.
 Limit: 5 standard boxes per person.
 This is an America Recycles Day Event, and all paper will be recycled!

 GARBAGE DISPOSAL AND RECYCLING

 All Newton County residents (including those within the city limits of Covington, Mansfield, Newborn, Oxford and Porterdale) with hang tags can take trash and recycling to any Newton County Neighborhood Recycling Center.
 (Please scroll down and continue to read for more information about purchasing hang tags.)
 City of Covington and City of Oxford residents have curbside trash and recycling pickup through their respective cities and may request bins by calling Covington City Hall at 770-385-2000 or Oxford City Hall at 770-786-7004.
 With hang tags, residents who live outside those city limits can take trash and recycling to centers or can contract with private garbage haulers for curbside service.
 Please see list below.
 KCNB does not provide residential recycling bins.

 Effective November 1, 2015: Tires are no longer accepted at Newton County Neighborhood Recycling Centers.
 Please take them to the landfill (located at 205 Lower River Rd., Covington, 30016) and be prepared to pay a disposal fee of $2 to $7 per tire, depending on the size of the tire.

-Effective Saturday, 10/1/16, new hours of operation for all Newton County Neighborhood Recycling Centers will begin as listed.
+New hours of operation for all Newton County Neighborhood Recycling Centers are as listed below.